bevyengine/bevy/README.md

 * Easy for newbies to pick up, but infinitely flexible for power users.
 * Fast iterative compile times.
 Ideally less than 1 second for small to medium sized projects.
 * Data-first game development using ECS (Entity Component System)
+* Modular design: use only what you need ... replace what you don't like
 * High performance and parallel architecture
 * Use the latest and greatest rendering technologies and techniques